ronaldoussoren/pyobjc/docs/api/module-objc.rst

    Objective-C are defined using that syntax, especially properties in classes that were introduced before MacOSX 10.5.

-   This function always returns an empty list on MacOS X 10.4.
+   This function always returns an empty list on macOS 10.4.

    .. versionadded:: 2.3